 …you get emails suggesting you are not serious,

 …you should unsubscribe if you really don’t want to do what it takes to make money.

 The negative emails are ‘reverse psychology marketing‘ and are an attempt to challenge you to buy.

 As if they are actually sending these emails to you one by one.
 Really it is an automated email they copied from a guy they took a coaching course from.

-You should avoid tripwires unless you want to be blasted with non-stop sales pitches.
+Avoid tripwires unless you want to be blasted with non-stop sales pitches.
 If you are an Internet marketer, maybe you should consider being transparent about your sales process.
-Read this article The Death of the “Tripwire”.
-The blogger seems like a good guy.
-I will probably subscribe.

 How do you know who you can trust?